microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ***IMPORTANT:*** In some instances, an older subscription that has already had the "Responsible AI Notice" accepted for the old "Cognitive Services multi-service account" may require this process to be repeated for the new "Azure AI Service".

-***IMPORTANT:*** In some instances, an older subscription that has already had the "Responsible AI Notice" accepted for the old "Cognitive Services multi-service account" may require this process to be repeated for the new "Azure AI Service".

 ---

 ## Error "Your administrator has configured the application infoasst_web_access_xxxxx to block users..."

-By default Info Assistant deploys the webapp to require users to be a member of an Azure Active Directory Enterprise Application to access the website.
+By default Information Assistant deploys the webapp to require users to be a member of an Azure Active Directory Enterprise Application to access the website.
 If a user is not a member of the AAD EA they will receive this error:

 ![image.png](images/known_Issues_web_app_authentication.png)